janusnic/helpers.css/README.md

 _Note that for margin and padding helpers, values available are 0, 5, 10, 15 and 20_

+## But I am using a CSS Preprocessor!
+Less/sass/stylus

+**helpers.css** doesn't conflict with your CSS Preprocessor since it's letting you define your styles right from the HTML, without using inline styles of course.
+You can use helpers.css with any preprocessor if you want.

 ## Contributors

 Developed by Jad Joubran [@JoubranJad](https://twitter.com/joubranjad)